Kanban Methodology Explained

 Additionally, delicate parts can be pulled one at a time, even though they are not expensive.
 The line design determines the frequency a part is pulled, not a Bill of Material, kit, or sub-assembly structure as in scheduled production.

 Kanban is sized one time at line design capacity.
 From that time forward, the same quantity lasts a little longer if the product volume fluctuates downward.
 If the product is dying or if the demand is skyrocketing and the line capacity needs to be increased, the Kanban sizing will be revisited.
-Kanban pull chains manage the replenishment of all material, internal to the production plant as well as the external supply chain.
+Pull chains manage the replenishment of all material, internal to the production plant as well as the external supply chain.
 The Kanban pull technique eliminates the need for ERP work orders, kit picking and the associated thousands/millions of unnecessary computer allocations and inventory transactions.

 In addition to the single card Kanban technique, there is also a dual-card technique for machines with long set-ups or run times.
 There is also a non-replenished Kanban for make-to-order or custom components and products.